Research and Educational Themes & Collaborations

-A main research thrust in the XYZ lab is to establish new photophysical mechanisms that may be utilized to revolutionize solar energy conversion.
-As examples, recent discoveries in our lab showed how an electron and a hole is bound by the Coulomb potential across an organic semiconductor interface, how one can extract hot electrons from a photoexcited quantum dot, and how an exciton can split into two via the singlet fission process.
-Answers to these questions are allowing us to formulate new solar energy conversion strategies with power conversion efficiency approaching or exceeding the Shockley-Queisser limit.
-Another small thrust in the group is to understand fundamental physical principles underlying bio-interfacial interactions, such as protein-glycan interaction on the surface of cell membranes.
+We are interested in the general problem of light-condensed matter interaction.
+A main research thrust is to establish new photophysical mechanisms that may be utilized to revolutionize solar energy conversion or light emission.
+As examples, recent discoveries in our lab showed how an electron and a hole is bound by the Coulomb potential across an organic semiconductor interface, how an exciton can split into two via the singlet fission process, and how hybrid semiconductors can yield the highest possible quantum efficiency in light emission.

 Research foci on big data; her interests include text summarization, question answering, natural language generation, multimedia explanation, digital libraries, and multilingual applications.